WrestleMania 2000

-WrestleMania 16 (marketed as WrestleMania 2000) was the 16th annual WrestleMania professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on April 2, 2000, at the Arrowhead Pond of Anaheim in Anaheim, California.
+WrestleMania 2000, also known as WrestleMania 16, was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the 16th annual WrestleMania, and took place on April 2, 2000, at the Arrowhead Pond of Anaheim in Anaheim, California.
+This was the second WrestleMania at this venue, after WrestleMania XII in 1996.
 A total of nine matches were contested on the event's card.

-The main event was a four-way elimination match for the WWF Championship involving reigning champion Triple H, The Rock, Mick Foley, and The Big Show, which Triple H won after last eliminating The Rock, in the first time a heel won the main event of WrestleMania.
-Main matches on the undercard included a triangle ladder match for the WWF Tag Team Championship involving Edge and Christian, The Hardy Boyz, and The Dudley Boyz, and a two-fall triple threat match for the WWF Intercontinental and European Championships involving Kurt Angle, Chris Jericho and Chris Benoit.
+The main event was a four-way elimination match for the WWF Championship involving reigning champion Triple H, The Rock, Mick Foley, and The Big Show, which Triple H won after last eliminating The Rock; in the first time a heel won the main event of WrestleMania.
+Main matches on the undercard included a triangle ladder match for the WWF Tag Team Championship involving Edge and Christian, The Hardy Boyz, and The Dudley Boyz, and a two-fall triple threat match for the WWF Intercontinental, and European Championships involving Kurt Angle, Chris Jericho, and Chris Benoit.

 Production

 Background

-WrestleMania is considered the World Wrestling Federation's (WWF, now WWE) flagship pay-per-view (PPV) event, having first been held in 1985.
-It has become the longest-running professional wrestling event in history and is held annually between mid-March to mid-April.
-It was the first of the WWF's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, which were dubbed the "Big Four", and was considered one of the "Big Five" PPVs, along with King of the Ring.
-The 16th WrestleMania was titled WrestleMania 2000 due to it taking place in the year 2000.
+WrestleMania is considered the World Wrestling Federation's (WWF, now WWE) flagship professional wrestling pay-per-view (PPV) event, having first been held in 1985.
+It has become the longest-running professional wrestling event in history, and is held annually between mid-March to mid-April.
+It was the first of the WWF's original four pay-per-views, which include Royal Rumble, SummerSlam, and Survivor Series, which were dubbed the "Big Four", and was considered one of the "Big Five" PPVs, along with King of the Ring.
+The 16th WrestleMania was titled WrestleMania 2000, due to it taking place in the year 2000.
 It was scheduled to be held on April 2, 2000, at the Arrowhead Pond of Anaheim in Anaheim, California.
+This was the second WrestleMania at this venue, after WrestleMania XII in 1996.

 Storylines

+The event included nine matches that each resulted from scripted storylines.
+Results were predetermined by writers of the World Wrestling Federation, while storylines were produced on WWF's weekly television shows, Raw is War, and SmackDown!, along with its supplementary programs, Sunday Night Heat, and Jakked/Metal.